-There are many questions about self-surrender on a criminal warrant, but there is not a lot of reliable, truthful information online posted by experienced criminal defense lawyers.
+There are many questions about self-surrender on a criminal warrant, but there is not much reliable, truthful information online posted by experienced criminal defense lawyers.
 Here is what you need to know.

 How to Avoid Arrest for a Criminal Charge

-Given the health issues facing Michigan and the United States during the Covid-19 pandemic, it is taking longer than ever to get a case to court.
-Except for assaultive crimes, police are trying to avoid making arrests, and prosecutors are resisting authorizing charges while there is a pending health crisis.
-Courts are generally not holding hearings in criminal cases unless defendants are in custody.
+Given the health issues facing Michigan and the United States during the Covid-19 pandemic, it takes longer than ever to get a case to court.
+Police are trying to avoid making arrests except for assaultive crimes, and prosecutors resist authorizing charges while there is a pending health crisis.
+As a result, courts are generally not holding hearings in criminal cases unless defendants are in custody.

 How do I get a court date?